ploomber/jupysql/doc/community/developer-guide.md

 From sqlite dialect: `'SELECT UNIX_TO_TIME(1618088028295)'`

-## ## Enhancing Social Media/SEO Previews: Integrating OpenGraph Tags
+#### Enhancing Social Media/SEO Previews: Integrating Open Graph Tags

-OpenGraph tags hold metadata (such as images and descriptions) that influence how links are presented on social media platforms and in search engine results.
+Open Graph tags hold metadata (such as images and descriptions) that influence how links are presented on social media platforms and in search engine results.

 ### Page titles
 #### Entire website
-To change the title of the entire website modify the html_title tag in the conf.py file in the doc folder
+To change the title of the entire website modify the html_title tag in the conf.py file in the doc folder.
+Here are a few cases:

-    html_title = "JupySQL documentation" # case 1: Sets to JupySQL documentation title
+    html_title = "JupySQL documentation" # case 1: Sets to "JupySQL documentation" as title
     html_title = "" # case 2: Empty title
                     # case 3: no html_title tag will result in default "Python documentation" title by Sphinx

 #### Individual pages
-To change the title of individual page add the og:title tag on top of targeted markdown
+To change the title of individual page add the og:title tag on top of targeted markdown file

 ```
 ---